 When the gods created the intelligent races, they took from many sources.
 Humans and other beast-people were uplifted from animals, and still share most of their qualities - short lifespan, high aggression, etc. But the gods took inspiration from other sources as well.
 Elves were crafted from trees, dwarves from the earth.
 This is reflected in their unique biologies - they're mostly similar (all have blood, flesh, etc), but they have different cores, and reproduction methods.

-Elves are descended from trees, and have skeletons of wood.
+Elves, or tree-kin, are descended from trees, and have skeletons of wood.
 Elves are actually a metamorphic species; the traditional slender, pointy-eared humanoid is their larval form.
 Maturity is not guaranteed, but the lucky few who reach it develop into living, intelligent trees known as Ents.

 Ents are extremely long-lived (ten+ centuries at a minimum), and are the keepers of "elven" culture.
 They think slowly but wisely, have excellent memories, and are powerful spellcasters.
 (Their spellcasting is mostly geared toward sensing/seering, and geomancy, thus the perfect weather around elven groves.)